Vivek-04022001/documentation/coredev/plips.md

 -   Any concerns and issues still remaining
 -   Any weird buildout things

-Once you have finished, update your PLIP issue to indicate that it is ready for review.
+Once you have finished, update your PLIP issue to indicate that it's ready for review.
 The Framework Team will assign 2-3 people to review your PLIP.
 They will follow the guidelines listed at {doc}`plip-review`.